George I of Great Britain: Marriage

-In the same year, George married Sophia Dorothea of Celle, the daughter of his uncle George William, thereby securing additional incomes that would have been outside Salic laws.
+In 1682, George married Sophia Dorothea of Celle, the daughter of his uncle George William, thereby securing additional incomes that would have been outside Salic laws.
 This marriage of state was arranged primarily to ensure a healthy annual income, and assisted the eventual unification of Hanover and Celle.
-His mother at first opposed the marriage because she looked down on Sophia Dorothea's mother, Eleonore (who came from lower nobility), and because she was concerned by Sophia Dorothea's legitimated status.
+His mother at first opposed the marriage because she looked down on Sophia Dorothea's mother, Eleonore (who came from lower French nobility), and because she was concerned by Sophia Dorothea's legitimated status.
 She was eventually won over by the advantages inherent in the marriage.

 In 1683, George and his brother Frederick Augustus served in the Great Turkish War at the Battle of Vienna, and Sophia Dorothea bore George a son, George Augustus.
 The following year, Frederick Augustus was informed of the adoption of primogeniture, meaning he would no longer receive part of his father's territory as he had expected.
 This led to a breach between Frederick Augustus and his father, and between the brothers, that lasted until his death in battle in 1690.
-With the imminent formation of a single Hanoverian state, and the Hanoverians' continuing contributions to the Empire's wars, Ernest Augustus was made an Elector of the Holy Roman Empire in 1692.
+With the imminent formation of a single Hanoverian state, and the Hanoverians' continuing contributions to the Empire's wars, Ernest Augustus was made a prince-elector of the Holy Roman Empire in 1692, pending confirmation by the Imperial Diet.
 George's prospects were now better than ever as the sole heir to his father's electorate and his uncle's duchy.